raiden-network/raiden/docs/token_swaps.rst

           "secret": "0x4c7b2eae8bbed5bde529fda2dcb092fddee3cc89c89c8d4c747ec4e570b05f66"
       }

-This will trigger Raiden to send this secret to the target node which the target node can use this secret to unlock the transfer.
+This will trigger Raiden to send this secret to the target node.
+The target node can use this secret to unlock the transfer.